 It’s Finding Japan’s 80th show!
-I’m joined in celebration with my friend and veteran Japan raconteur Todd Rucynski.
+Terrance is joined in celebration with his friend and veteran Japan raconteur Todd Rucynski.
 Todd’s been in Japan for a long time has done everything from the good ol’ gaijin mainstay of teaching English to owning video stores (wuh?) to appearing on Japanese TV.
-We sat down at his secret office on a secret university campus to talk about what got him to Japan and some adventures since arriving more than 20 years ago.
-Note: The conversation was pretty long and Todd and I could’ve kept going, so I’m sure there will be more, whether you all want it or not.
+They sat down at his secret office on a secret university campus to talk about what got him to Japan and some adventures since arriving more than 20 years ago.
+Note: The conversation was pretty long and Todd and Terrance could’ve kept going, so we’re sure there will be more, whether you all want it or not.

 It’s been awhile but the Godfather of Finding Japan, Chris, is back in the land!
 Chris and Terrance have teamed up to continue bringing our discoveries and observations of this sometimes mystifying, almost always interesting country.
 In this episode we get you caught up with what’s been going on with our lives, as well as where we plan on taking the show.

 The co-host on today’s show is the Artistic Mr. Mertens.
 Craig and Terrance talk about the Oscars, do a bit of a detour into the LGBT situation in Japan and in general, and most importantly pimp his current art exhibition Ladies First.

 If you’re in the Osaka area check out Ladies First at Cafe Absinthe:

 And pick up Craig’s artistic wares at Society6: